sqlxpert/backup-events-aws/README.md

   multi-region, cross-account KMS encryption keys, least-privilege IAM policies, etc., contact Paul!

-- Backup job completed events are similar to copy job completed events.
-An object-oriented approach accommodates both, a superclass covering the many similarities and a subclass, the few differences.
-The same primitives serve to copy backups and reduce retention.
+- Object-oriented Python code interprets backup job completed events and copy job completed events.
+A superclass covers the many similarities and a subclass, the few differences.
+The same primitives serve for copying a backup to a different account, reducing the original backup's retention, and copying the copy to a different region.

-- The function to reduce retention of backups that have been copied features a simple design.
+- The function to reduce retention of backups that have been copied is simple.
   Minimum retention periods under various rules are added to a list.
 At the end, the highest minimum is applied.

-- Since January, 2025, EventBridge has been able to invoke Lambda functions in different AWS accounts.
-This eliminates a custom event bus.
+- From resource accounts, EventBridge directly invokes a Lambda function in the backup account.
+Cross-account invokation, introduced in January, 2025, eliminates a custom event bus.
 Paul goes further than the AWS Compute blog post and sample code, restricting permissions as much as possible.

 </details>